 - Maintenance cost: As inputs and systems change, your bots will require maintenance.
 When you roll-out bots, your teams will need to set up the alerts needed to identify bot issues.
 As those alerts arise, your teams will be fixing bot configurations to maintain bots.
 This is not a directly measurable financial cost however it will distract your employees.
 An easy-to-maintain solution will make your employees happier and more productive.

-- Ease of use: A user friendly solution easy enough to be used by your team can help them implement RPA in new areas and increase both efficiency and employee satisfaction.
+- Ease of automation: A user friendly solution easy enough to be used by your team can help them implement RPA in new areas and increase both efficiency and employee satisfaction.
 Easier to use solutions will also require less training and allow your new hires get up to speed faster.
 Ease of use depends on bot development options, such as availability of Graphical User Interface (GUI) for drag&drop bot building and macro recording.
 Finally, you can’t know ease of use without using the product.
 Once you reduce your shortlist to 2 or 3 vendors, pick the simplest use case that you really need to automate, sit down with vendor personnel for an hour and automate that process on a demo environment.
 Automating a process will help you understand how easy to use each RPA solution is.

 - In-person or virtual training options: Quality of available training is also an important factor here.
 Great text or video tutorials and availability of hands-on training can help employees become quickly proficient in RPA solutions.
 Some leading RPA solutions providers offer community versions of their products.
 To support RPA development by their community, they offer free courses, training material and community forums helps users support one another.